Will FaceBeast Make You Thousands of Dollars in Just Days?

 Quick Summary of FaceBeast

-Pros: There is some training on how to make money through Facebook Ads and fan pages.
+The Good: There is some training on how to make money through Facebook Ads and fan pages.

-Cons: You are misled into thinking you can just make money online by commenting and liking posts.
+The Bad: You are misled into thinking you can just make money online by commenting and liking posts.
 FaceBeast has several upsells for email coaching and it even tries to cross-sell binary options trading software.

-Our Recommendation: While Face Beast has some useful information, the additional costs involved don't justify purchasing it.
+The Bottom Line: While Face Beast has some useful information, the additional costs involved don't justify purchasing it.
 There are better training systems out there that don't nickel-and-dime you at every turn and make outrageous claims of big money in just days.

 “Make a legitimate income by simply liking Facebook pages, posting comments, and doing what you normally do on Facebook.”